SMAC-Group/course_intro_statistics/slides/chapter1_01.md

 [1] 1 2 4
 ```

-Once again, the last example is surprising... make sure you understand what is going on here!
+Once again, the last example is surprising.., soake sure you understand what is going on here!

 Notes: Remember that